kbwal/IsoNet2/README.md

 The *IsoNet2* GUI provides intuitive, detailed, and organized process management.
 The interface provides tools for dataset organization, parameter configuration, job submission, and real-time process monitoring.
 Entry points for the main processing steps are kept in a left-hand menu, while the central panel shows the program’s live output during a run, allowing users to view refinement in real time and make adjustments as needed.

 ### 2.1.0 Launch GUI
 Launch the GUI by typing `IsoNet2` in your terminal.
-Some machines may have issues with the SUID sandbox.
-If you encounter this, run `IsoNet2 -no-sandbox` instead.
+If you encounter issues with your machine and the SUID sandbox, run `IsoNet2 -no-sandbox` instead.

 ![](./IsoNet/tutorial_figures/GUI/00OpenSettings.png "Open Settings")
 Once the GUI opens, select the ***Settings*** Tab to select your **conda environment** and **IsoNet Install Path**.
-These are saved to your `~/.config/isoapp/environment.json` and will be remembered every time you open the GUI.
+These will be saved to your `~/.config/isoapp/environment.json` and loaded in every time you open the GUI.

-### 2.1.1 Prepare Star
+### 2.1.1 Prepare Star for Mask

 ![](./IsoNet/tutorial_figures/GUI/01OpenPrepare.png)
 Open the ***Prepare*** tab and select **Even/Odd Input**.